ArchanaPrabhuG/BY-track-and-trace/README-run.md

 In case of UI change:
 quasar dev

-In case of change in smartcontract npm install then Bring down the network
+In case of change in chaincode npm install then Bring down the network
 ./down.sh
+docker ps -a
 Bring up the network again
-./byfnsetup.sh
+./byfnup.sh